 Criteria for exam assesment

-fulfillment of learning outcome
+fulfilment of learning outcome.

 - Practical exercises